Despenrado/RandomNumber_TelegramBot/readme.md

 # RandomNumberGo_bot

-This is a simple telegram bot, that generates diferent quantity of rundom numbers and calculates average of it.
+This is a simple telegram bot, that generates diferent quantity of random numbers and calculates average of it.

 ## HELP